Winter Hill Gang: Leadership change

 Following the merger of the Mullen and Killeen gangs into the Winter Hill Gang, several former Mullen members resented the amalgamation and continued to seek revenge against their former Killeen rivals.
 Consequently, Winter sanctioned the murders of any members who were deemed subversive to his leadership.
 Paul "Paulie" McGonagle, who sought retaliation against former Killeen Gang member Bulger for the killing of his brother and who rivaled Bulger for control of rackets in South Boston, was murdered on November 20, 1974.
 His body was buried at Tenean Beach in Dorchester.
 Another former Mullen gangster, Tommy King, was killed on November 5, 1975 after a dispute with Bulger.
 King was lured to his death when the gang ostensibly recruited him to take part in a hit team who were purportedly being assembled to kill Allan "Suitcase" Fidler, an associate of the boxer and bar owner Eddie "the Buldog" Connors, who the Winter Hill Gang had killed earlier that year.
 King was buried near the Neponset River in Quincy.

-The Winter Hill Gang expanded into Lowell in the early 1970s, taking control of sports betting and loan sharking in the city and its surrounding towns.
+The Winter Hill Gang expanded into Lowell in the early 1970s, taking control of sports betting and loan sharking in the city and its surrounding towns in the Merrimack Valley.
 The gang was quite proficient at murdering rival mobsters in order to take over their rackets.
 But once they gained control, they had no idea how to run them.
 They learned the lesson of their gang's disastrous foray into gambling after wiping out Notarangeli's crew.
 In what should have been a fabulously profitable illicit gambling enterprise, the gang lost it.
 As the years went by, Bulger and Flemmi lost interest in running any kind of gambling operation.
 They would eventually only provide protection for bookmakers, drug dealers and truck hijackers.
 By 1975, Winter and Martorano were going broke.
 Eventually they had to go to Angiulo to borrow money.
 To make the weekly payments, they began going into businesses with people they didn't know and couldn't trust.
 These activities included rigging horse races and drug trafficking.